House and Patio Drainage – Stormwater Management

 A = Area of Drainage Zone (in square feet)

 The Coefficient of Runoff, “C”, is a measure of how much water runoff your hardscape or yard will have.
-Your roof, patio, concrete driveway will most likely have 100% (coefficient 1) of the rainwater run off the surface and require redirecting to a drainage area.
-More permeable surface, such as sand or gravel, will have 60% runoff (coefficient 0.6) as water penetrates the ground and reduces total water flow.
-Other ground coverings have been documented for this coefficient.
+Your roof, patio, or concrete driveway will most likely have 100% (coefficient 1) of the rainwater runoff the surface and which requires redirecting to a designated drain area.
+A more permeable surface, such as sand or gravel, will have 60% runoff (coefficient 0.6) as water penetrates the ground and reduces total water flow.
 For hardscapes, we will use C=1.

 Example: Dallas Driveway

-For the person that lives in Dallas, Texas (I = 4) and has a 25 foot wide x 100 foot long (A=2500) concrete (C = 1) driveway that gentle slopes toward the garage, the 100 year storm water run off would be calculated as follows:
+For an individual that lives in Dallas, Texas (I = 4) and has a 25 foot wide x 100 foot long (A=2500) concrete (C = 1) driveway that gentle slopes toward the garage, the 100 year storm water run off would be calculated as follows:

 Q = (C x I x A) / 96.23